Azure/policy-compliance-scan/README.md

 With the Azure Policy Compliance Scan action, you can now easily trigger a [on demand  scan](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan) from your GitHub workflow on one or multiple resources, resource groups or subscriptions, and continue/fail the workflow based on the compliance state of resources.
 You can also use this Github Action to generate a report on the compliance state of scanned resources for further analysis or archiving.

 New to Azure Policy?
-Its a Azure service that lets you enforce organizational standards and asses compliance at scale.
+Its an Azure service that lets you enforce organizational standards and asses compliance at scale.
 To know more check out: [Azure Policies - Overview](https://docs.microsoft.com/en-us/azure/governance/policy/overview)

 The definition of this Github Action is in [action.yml](https://github.com/Azure/policy-compliance-scan/blob/master/action.yml).